troclaux/notes/aws.md

 ## CloudFront

-> content delivery network (CDN) service that delivers data, videos, applications and APIs to customers globally with low latency and high transfer speeds
+> CDN service that delivers data, videos, applications and APIs to customers globally with low latency and high transfer speeds

 - CDN (Content Delivery Network): caches static content (images, css, js) at edge locations globally
 - improves content delivery by caching the content at edge locations